 For many of you, access to native Japanese speakers is slim to none.
 And that means that when it comes time to actually have that Japanese conversation you’ve been practicing for, you might flounder and struggle with comprehension.

 Thankfully, there’s an easy way to fix that!
-Enter anime.
+Enter anime – a big part of Japanese culture.
 Japanese anime, short for “animation,” is either hand-drawn or computer-generated animated content.
 It’s extremely popular in Japan.
 And despite stereotypes you might have heard, it’s not just “for kids.”
+Watching anime is a great way to listen to the language while having fun!

 Japanese people don’t view anime as “cartoons.”
 For that reason, you’ll find anime covering a nearly infinite array of topics, so you can dive into anything that strikes your fancy.

-In this post, I'll show you why anime can be such a great tool to help you learn Japanese.
-I'll give you 3 tips to make the most of the anime you watch.
+You may be wondering why anime can be such a great tool to help you learn Japanese.
+Well, don't worry; you're about to find out!
+I'll give you 3 tips to make the most of watching anime.
 And if that wasn't enough, I'll even share my top 5 Japanese anime series and movies with you.

 If you’re ready to get started, click here for a 7-day FREE trial.

-On top of that, you have visual cues—a story you can follow—that will provide you with helpful context and hints as you attempt to improve your listening comprehension.
+On top of hearing real-life Japanese in anime, you have visual cues—a story you can follow—that will provide you with helpful context and hints as you attempt to improve your dialogue-related listening comprehension.

 What I'm talking about here are subtitles and other video controls.
 If you’re brand new to listening to Japanese, you might find it overwhelming to watch a show with native speakers zipping through a conversation at regular speed.